+You can expect to be reimbursed if the airlines lose your luggage, but there are limits.
 It is $2500 for a domestic flight.
 For international travel, the Warsaw Convention applies, which limits liability to approximately $9.07 per pound up to $640.00 per bag for checked baggage and $400.00 per customer for unchecked baggage.
-If you check items that cost more than these limits, make sure they are covered under your homeowners insurance.
+If you check items that cost more than these limits, make sure they are covered under your homeowner's insurance.

 This is not necessarily true when it comes to heavier luggage.
 If the weight of the luggage exceeds the allowance of your connecting airline you could be charged excess baggage fees, or worse, an airline can refuse to accept the overweight piece completely.
 If you are traveling on multiple airlines during your trip it is important to check airline baggage policies if your luggage is nearing acceptable limits.

+The major carriers tend to have similar baggage policies, but low-cost carriers' rules tend to run the gamut.
 You may not even be allowed to check in excess pieces, and some airlines charge a flat rate per extra checked bag where others may charge for every extra pound or kilogram.

-Click here to see the rules for the top five U.S. airlines.
+Not all airlines have ticketing and interlining agreements, which means you will have to pick up your luggage and check in with the next airline.
 This is especially true with low-cost airlines, which tend to not do interline agreements with legacy carriers.
 Let's say you're traveling on British Airways from Geneva to London Heathrow Airport and then United Airlines from Heathrow to Chicago O'Hare, don't be surprised if British Airways only checks your luggage as far as London.
 You will have to go to baggage claim, pick up your bags in Terminal 5, then transfer to Terminal 2 and check in for your United flight.

 You don't want to think the worst of airline employees or your fellow passengers, but there are always bad apples.
 If you're carrying an expensive item like a laptop computer or a tablet, it's best to keep it underneath the seat in front of your or in the seatback pocket in plain view.
 It's very easy for a passenger or employee to go into an overhead bin and take expensive items from your bag, so keep those items within your eyesight.